 Figure 13.
-DRRs estimated using the An-gsto model to estimate relative biomass for high and low N treatments (in comparison to actual DRR data assumed equivalent to the medium N treatment) and POD1 values estimated by the An-gtso model that accounts for O_3 influence on Vcmax.
+DRRs for (a) Norway spruce and (b) Beech/Birch estimated using the An-gsto model to simulate relative biomass for high and low N treatments (in comparison to actual DRR data assumed equivalent to the medium N treatment) and POD1 values estimated by the An-gtso model that accounts for O3 influence on Vcmax.

 N.B.
-The Vcmax range in these model applications are likely to be rather extreme in terms of representing a range in leaf N. Further investigation of the role of leaf N on Vcmax for these species would be useful to parameterise the range more realistically for European conditions
+The Vcmax range in these model applications are likely to be rather extreme in terms of representing a range in leaf N. Further investigation of the role of leaf N on Vcmax for these species would be useful to parameterise the range more realistically for European conditions (see also section 5).